perlaruizaviles/farandula/demos/java-server/README.md

     ]
 }
 ```
-Also, the class `AirportsSource` inits, it parses the `resultAir.json` and puts it into a HashMap to access it, the airports can be accesed trough the `iata` code with the function `AirportsSource.getAirport(String iataKey)`
+Also, when the class `AirportsSource` inits, it parses the `resultAir.json` and puts it into a HashMap to access it, the airports can be accesed trough the `iata` code with the function `AirportsSource.getAirport(String iataKey)`